olasco42t/30DaysSQLChallenge/README.md

 .MySQLAdmin4

 ##Dataset
-.Car_sales dataset.
+Car_sales dataset.
 Download it on your computer and unzip the file.

 ## Contact